pegasystems/angular-sdk/README.md

    ```
    $ openssl x509 -in private.crt -out private.pem -outform PEM
    ```
-Step 7: Run webpack server with arguments to use the keys (assumes private.pem and private.key are in root project directory).
+Step 7: Run webpack server with arguments to use the keys (assumes private.pem and private.key are in the root project directory).
 May need to close prior open instances of browser (if previously accessed prior insecure localhost)

    ```
    $ npm run localhostsecure